 - 1. Complete information is available through the Disney College Program.

 - 2. Talk with your academic advisor to see how and when this internship will best fit into your degree program.
 Remember that some students do it as a post-graduate semester after completing their degree.

-- 3. Meet with the TC3 Disney Coordinator to get your questions answered and to discuss your eligibility for the program.
+- 3. Meet with the Tompkins Cortland Disney Coordinator to get your questions answered and to discuss your eligibility for the program.

 The application process

-Timeline: For fall and Fall Advantage program, apply the preceding spring semester.
-For spring and Spring Advantage program, apply the preceding fall semester.
+Timeline: For Fall and Fall Advantage programs, applications are accepted the preceding February and March.
+For Spring and Spring Advantage programs, applications are accepted the preceding September and October.

-- 1. Submit the TC3 Disney application to the TC3 Disney Coordinator.
+- 1. Submit the Tompkins Cortland Disney application to the Tompkins Cortland Disney Coordinator.